isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 you using your household’s vouchers.
 However, they will have to bring a copy of your personal identification document showing your HDB address for verification by the participating retailer.</p>
+<p></p>
+<p>However, please be careful when sharing your unique voucher link with
+others as anyone with access to the link may be able to spend the vouchers.
+We seek your understanding that there will be no reinstatement made for vouchers that were shared erroneously.</p>
 </div>
 </details>
 <details class="isomer-details">